kentlouisetonino/knowledge-c-language/01-sololearn-introduction-to-C/03-functions-arrays-pointers/06-more-on-pointers.md

 ### Pointers and Functions
 #

+> - Refer to file `code-06.c` function `pointers_function()`.

 > - With pointer parameters, your functions can alter actual data <br />
     rather than a copy of data.

 > - To change the actual values of variabls, the calling statement <br />
     passes addresses to pointer parameters in a function.

+> - In the example above, the program swaps the actual values of the <br />
+    variables, as the function accesses them by using pointers.